 Instruct patients to take MIRAPEX tablets only as prescribed.
 If a dose is missed, advise patients not to double their next dose.

 MIRAPEX tablets can be taken with or without food.
-If patients develop nausea, they should be advised that taking MIRAPEX tablets with food may reduce the occurrence of nausea.
+If patients develop nausea, advise that taking MIRAPEX tablets with food may reduce the occurrence of nausea.

 Pramipexole is the active ingredient that is in both MIRAPEX tablets and extended-release pramipexole tablets.
 Ensure that patients do not take both extended-release pramipexole and MIRAPEX.

-Patients should be alerted to the potential sedating effects associated with MIRAPEX tablets, including somnolence and the possibility of falling asleep while engaged in activities of daily living.
-Since somnolence is a frequent adverse event with potentially serious consequences, patients should neither drive a car nor engage in other potentially dangerous activities until they have gained sufficient experience with MIRAPEX tablets to gauge whether or not it affects their mental and/or motor performance adversely.
+Alert patients to the potential sedating effects associated with MIRAPEX tablets, including somnolence and the possibility of falling asleep while engaged in activities of daily living.
+Since somnolence is a frequent adverse reaction with potentially serious consequences, patients should neither drive a car nor engage in other potentially dangerous activities until they have gained sufficient experience with MIRAPEX tablets to gauge whether or not it affects their mental and/or motor performance adversely.
 Advise patients that if increased somnolence or new episodes of falling asleep during activities of daily living (e.g., conversations or eating) are experienced at any time during treatment, they should not drive or participate in potentially dangerous activities until they have contacted their physician.
-Because of possible additive effects, caution should be advised when patients are taking other sedating medications or alcohol in combination with MIRAPEX tablets and when taking concomitant medications that increase plasma levels of pramipexole (e.g., cimetidine) [see WARNINGS AND PRECAUTIONS].
+Because of possible additive effects, advise caution when patients are taking other sedating medications or alcohol in combination with MIRAPEX tablets and when taking concomitant medications that increase plasma levels of pramipexole (e.g., cimetidine) [see WARNINGS AND PRECAUTIONS].

 Impulse Control Symptoms Including Compulsive Behaviors

-Patients and their caregivers should be alerted to the possibility that they may experience intense urges to spend money uncontrollably, intense urges to gamble, increased sexual urges, binge eating and/or other intense urges and the inability to control these urges while taking MIRAPEX [see WARNINGS AND PRECAUTIONS].
+Alert patients and their caregivers to the possibility that they may experience intense urges to spend money uncontrollably, intense urges to gamble, increased sexual urges, binge eating and/or other intense urges and the inability to control these urges while taking MIRAPEX [see WARNINGS AND PRECAUTIONS].

-Patients should be informed that hallucinations can occur and that the elderly are at a higher risk than younger patients with Parkinson's disease [see WARNINGS AND PRECAUTIONS].
-In clinical trials, patients with RLS treated with pramipexole rarely reported hallucinations.
+Inform patients that hallucinations and other psychotic-like behavior can occur and that the elderly are at a higher risk than younger patients with Parkinson's disease [see WARNINGS AND PRECAUTIONS].

 Postural (Orthostatic) Hypotension